-The Board has responsibility for overall strategic decision-making.
+HS1's Board has responsibility for overall strategic decision-making.
 The Audit & Finance Subcommittee has delegated responsibility for overseeing risk management and reports this to the Board on a quarterly basis and risks are also reviewed at the annual strategy day at the Board.

-The Group has Risk Management Procedures that are reviewed annually.
+HS1 has Risk Management Procedures that are reviewed annually.